Multilingual vs Crosslingual Retrieval of Fact-Checked Claims: A Tale of Two Approaches

 Despite the extensive set of experiments and comparisons, this work still has some limitations.
-A general issue affecting datasets like MultiClaim, which are created by merging different fact-checkers' databases, is the possibility that some pairs of posts and fact-checked claims have not been annotated as a positive pair, even if they should be.
-This is mainly due to the fact that different fact-checking agencies tend to curate better their (monolingual) database, while an extensive effort to annotate also cross-lingually is missing.
-This may affect the performance of the models as well as the set of sampled negatives.
+A general issue affecting datasets like MultiClaim, which are created by merging different fact-checkers' databases, is the possibility that some pairs of posts and fact-checked claims have not been annotated as positive pairs, even if they should.
+This is mainly due to the fact that different fact-checking agencies tend to better curate their (monolingual) database, while an extensive effort to annotate positive pairs also crosslingually is often lacking.
+This may affect the performance of the models and the set of sampled negatives.

-Another possible issue is the different language representation in the dataset.
-As shown in Table \ref{tab:data_lang_combinations}, English posts are paired with fact-checked claims in almost all languages in our dataset, while some others such as Dutch or Romanian have only few crosslingual pairs.
-Current results and findings could change if we had a different language distribution in the data.
+Another possible issue is about the different representation of languages in the dataset.
+As shown in Table \ref{tab:data_lang_combinations}, English posts are paired with fact-checked claims in almost all languages in our dataset, while some others, such as Dutch or Romanian, have only few crosslingual pairs.
+Our results and findings could change with a different distribution of languages (and cross-lingual pairs) in the data.

 Finally, as detailed in Appendix~\ref{sec:appendix:dataset}, we rely on automatic means to detect languages in posts and fact-checked claims.
-While we combine several approaches to increase robustness of detection and have also checked and corrected outlier cases (e.g., when Latin was recognized as a language), there might still be some noise in the language assignment in the data.
+Although we combine several approaches to increase detection robustness and have also corrected outlier cases (e.g., when Latin was recognized as a language for posts and fact-checks), there might still be some noise in the assigned languages in the data.